Anavex2-73 Shows Efficacy in Fragile X Mouse Study, Phase 2/3 Trial Planned

 Anavex Life Sciences, the company developing this treatment candidate, is now looking to begin clinical testing of the medication in fragile X patients.

 Results were in the study “Effects of the sigma-1 receptor agonist blarcamesine in a murine model of fragile X syndrome: neurobehavioral phenotypes and receptor occupancy,” published in Scientific Reports.
 Anavex supported the research in part; additional funding was provided by the FRAXA Research Foundation.

-Blarcamesine is an experimental agonist (inhibitor) of the protein sigma-1 receptor (S1R).
+Blarcamesine is an experimental agonist (activator) of the protein sigma-1 receptor (S1R).
 This protein is involved in mitochondrial function and calcium signaling; through this, it helps to regulate the activity of synapses — the connections between neurons (nerve cells).
 By blocking S1R, blarcamesine may improve synapse health, which could be therapeutic in fragile X and other neurological diseases characterized by synapse dysfunction.

 Led by a team at Sanford University, researchers at Anavex and other institutions in the U.S. and Chile tested the effects of Anavex2-73 treatment in a mouse model of fragile X. The investigational medication was administered by injection into the abdomen twice daily for two weeks.

 Results showed that Anavex2-73 treatment eased several aspects of behavior.
 For example, untreated fragile X mice have abnormally high scores on the open field test, indicative of hyperactivity.

 “Chronic treatment with blarcamesine significantly reduced the [hyperactivity] behavior in [fragile X] mice to levels indistinguishable from those observed in” healthy mice, the researchers reported.